William S. Stokley: Philadelphia City Council (1860–1872)

+Philadelphia City Hall

-As the president of the Select Council, he became involved in the construction of a new city hall.
+As the president of the Select Council, Stokey became involved in the construction of a new city hall.
 At the time, there was a considerable dispute as to whether the new building should be constructed at Penn Square, which was in Stokley’s ward or in Washington Square near Independence Hall, which was closer to the commercial center of Philadelphia.
 In addition, the construction of the building would generate significant government expenditures, which many local businessmen sought to share in.
-Through his control of the Public Buildings Commission, and the help of Wilson Henszey, an ally in the Pennsylvania State Senate, Stokley won approval for his proposed site.
-In 1871, he ran for Mayor and defeated James S. Biddle.
+As president of the Select Council, Stokley also held an ex officio seat on the city's Public Buildings Commission, which was overseeing the matter.
+Stokley attempted to influence the Public Buildings Commission to select Penn Square.
+After struggling, he recruited help from Alexander Wilson Henszey (an ally in the Pennsylvania State Senate).